metio/terraform-provider-k8s/docs/data-sources/k8s_keycloak_org_keycloak_v2alpha1_manifest.md

 Required:

-- `hostname` (String) Hostname for the Keycloak server.The special value 'INSECURE-DISABLE' disables the hostname strict resolution.
+- `hostname` (String) Hostname for the Keycloak server.
+The special value 'INSECURE-DISABLE' disables the hostname strict resolution.
 - `tls_secret` (String) A secret containing the TLS configuration for HTTPS.
-Reference: https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets.The special value 'INSECURE-DISABLE' disables https.
+Reference: https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets.
+The special value 'INSECURE-DISABLE' disables https.

 Optional:

 - `disable_default_ingress` (Boolean) Disable the default ingress.
 - `image` (String) Custom Keycloak image to be used.
 - `instances` (Number) Number of Keycloak instances in HA mode.
 Default is 1.
-- `server_configuration` (Attributes List) Configuration of the Keycloak server.expressed as a keys (reference: https://www.keycloak.org/server/all-config) and values that can be either direct values or references to secrets. (see [below for nested schema](#nestedatt--spec--server_configuration))
+- `server_configuration` (Attributes List) Configuration of the Keycloak server. expressed as a keys (reference: https://www.keycloak.org/server/all-config) and values that can be either direct values or references to secrets. (see [below for nested schema](#nestedatt--spec--server_configuration))
-- `unsupported` (Attributes) In this section you can configure podTemplate advanced features, not production-ready, and not supported settings.Use at your own risk and open an issue with your use-case if you don't find an alternative way. (see [below for nested schema](#nestedatt--spec--unsupported))
+- `unsupported` (Attributes) In this section you can configure podTemplate advanced features, not production-ready, and not supported settings.
+Use at your own risk and open an issue with your use-case if you don't find an alternative way. (see [below for nested schema](#nestedatt--spec--unsupported))

 <a id="nestedatt--spec--server_configuration"></a>
 ### Nested Schema for `spec.server_configuration`